Systemic approaches to working with individuals, families and organisations (D4I, intermediate)

 Term one

 You will look at applying systems at different levels of complexity including workgroups, organisations and communities.
-You will examine effects of your family of origin and consider the impact of race, gender, culture, sexual orientation, class and physical ability upon yourself and your family of origin, and connect these ideas and beliefs to your professional practice.
+You will examine the effects of your family of origin and consider the impact of race, gender, culture, sexual orientation, class and physical ability upon yourself and your family of origin, and connect these ideas and beliefs to your professional practice.

 Term two